kjlander/CB2_Bot/README.md

 very rarely need to be used, normally the first time the bot is added to a new channel.

 #### !delcom
 Deletes custom commands from the database if the command exists.
-This is a mod-only command.

 ###### Usage:
     !delcom <command name>